-Designed and manufactured at Phillystran’s factory in Philadelphia, the HPTG-I guy lines are made from stranded aramid fibers with an extruded urethane jacket.
+Designed and manufactured at Phillystran’s factory in Philadelphia, the GladiatorTM Cable guy lines are made from stranded aramid fibers with an extruded urethane jacket.
 The guy lines were supplied as a complete guying system, including corona sockets, together with vibration dampers which reduce aeolian (high frequency) or galloping (low frequency) vibration.

 KEY FACTS CABLE GUYS

 - 8 cable guys: 4 at 90ft (27.4m) and 4 at 88ft (26.8m)

 - Largest diameter Phillystran GladiatorTM Cable to date